 Please remember to sign your child's reading diary every night.

 Stay tuned to see who will be the next reader of the week on Friday!

-Reception have been learning French!!
-We are very lucky to have a French teacher come into our class every week.
-She has been teaching us lots of different French words such as Bonjour and Merci.
+Reception have been learning French!
+We are very lucky to have a French teacher come into our class each week.
+She has been teaching us lots of different French words such as bonjour and merci.
 This week we learnt a new song in french.

 C'est fantastique !

 Early Years were very fortunate to receive a lovely visit from Woodlands Animal Sanctuary.
 We had a chance to look at a baby hedgehog (hoglet).
 We learnt lots of facts and information about hedgehogs and enjoyed watching him run on Mrs Farley's carpet!

 After we had seen the little hedgehog, we decided to make our very own to take home.
 We used clay to make his body and covered him in prickly spikes.